axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/use-case-3-macros/_index.md

 ## Macros: $DESTIP, $DESTPORT, and $PROTO

-To solve either of the challenges listed previously, {{% param "product.name" %}} ({{% param "product.abbrev" %}}) supports the following macros that you can include in your configuration:
+To solve either of the challenges listed previously, {{% param "product.name" %}} supports the following macros that you can include in your configuration:

   - [`$DESTIP`]({{< relref "/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md#macro-destip" >}})